gregfaletto/setlistpredictor/README.md

 * **Live Nation description.pdf:** A brief white paper describing how the algorithm works.

+* **Bernoulli Autogressive Processes.pdf:** I later learned that my approach to this problem was closely related to a model form called Bernoulli autoregressive processes.
+This article is meant for a wide audience and covers this set list problem from this perspective.

 There is also a folder containing the LaTeX files for the description.